 Last Updated on

-A recent study published by Harris Interactive shows that 9 out of 10 Americans associate negative feelings towards brands with poorly performing mobile experiences.
+A recent study published by Harris Interactive shows that 9 out of 10 Americans associate negative feelings towards brands with poorly performing mobile experiences, including mobile apps.

-Most of the time we relate a positive mobile website experience to proper screen sizes and an easy to use navigation but this study shows that there are other important mobile website features that visitors value, including:
+Most of the time we relate a positive mobile website experience to proper screen sizes and an easy to use navigation but this study shows that there are other important mobile website best practices that visitors value, including:

 - It works whenever they need it (75%)